 - The high rate of grade retention among students with disabilities may be directly related to the unacceptably high drop-out rate of this group.

 PRISON – A highly disproportionate number of students with learning disabilities end up in prison because we never teach them to read and they learn early that they cannot succeed in school.
+So many people with dyslexia would rather act up and be the “bad kid” instead being seen as the “stupid kid.”
+The impact that shame affects students with undiagnosed learning disabilities should not be underestimated.
 The hard truth is that we are more willing to spend money to put illiterate Americans in prison than we are on teaching them to read.
 Why?

 - 85% of youth in juvenile detention facilities have disabilities that make them eligible for special education services, yet only 37% receive these services while in school. – National Council on Disabilities.
 June 18, 2015.
 Breaking the School-to- Prison Pipeline For Students with Disabilities.